Find answers to the most asked questions about your home renovations.

 If you are in a hurry and want a more detailed estimate and trades breakdowns and cost of rates the next best option is a cost estimator.
 They do charge for this but you do get so much more information on what has been allowed for such rates of trades, materials and finishes, allowances for fixtures and fittings compared to a 1 figure estimate which there is really no explanation on what has and has not been included.

 The sketch design stage is a great way of making sure of this as otherwise you will never know unless you go through the exercise.
 We also provide great references for costing new homes with a online calculator but it is hard for alterations and additions as a lot of the work is labour which is hard to work out on a square meter rate.
 Again our fee for a sketch design will always have a design which will be at your budget but it may just not be what you expected if you have a very limited budget and a lot work you want.
-I strongly recommend you book in a free 15 minute phone call consultation to discuss your budget and weather it worth going ahead or not.
+I strongly recommend you book in a free 15 minute phone call consultation to discuss your budget and whether it's worth going ahead or not.
 Visit our website www.ltaa.com.au for our contact details.

 The next step is to have your design approved.
 I strongly suggest to go to the bank or your financial planner to make sure you have the funds available to proceed and also add a bit for more unforeseen items and variations.
 If all is ok, then the next step is to have your plans approved by the local council or PCA.